 Shares may be issued in relation to each Sub-Fund.
 Different Classes of Shares may also be issued in relation to any Sub-Fund subject to notifying and clearing in advance with the Central Bank of the creation of each Class of Shares and the different Classes of Shares available for issue in each Sub-Fund will be set out in a Supplement for the relevant Sub-Fund.
 The different Classes of Shares in a Sub-Fund may have different charging structures, designation of Shares in different currencies or gains/losses on and costs of different financial instruments employed for currency hedging between the Base Currency of a Sub-Fund or the underlying assets of a Sub-Fund and the designated currency of the relevant Class of Shares and the Minimum Initial Investment Amount therefore may also differ.
 Details of such structures and amounts for each Sub-Fund shall be set out in a Supplement for the relevant Sub-Fund.
-The different Classes of Shares in a Supplement for the relevant Sub-Fund.
-The different Classes of Shares and the Minimum Initial Investment Amount therefore may also differ.
-Details of such structures and amounts for each Sub-Fund shall be set out in a Supplement for the relevant Sub-Fund.
 The different Classes of Shares within a Sub-Fund together represent interests in a single pool of assets of the Sub-Fund.